Visual Studio SDK

 Extend IntelliSense for a given language, or provide IntelliSense for new programming languages

 Use light bulbs to provide hints and suggestions that help developers write better code

 Enable support for a new language

 Add a custom project type

-Reach millions of developers via the Visual Studio Gallery
+Reach millions of developers via the Visual Studio Marketplace

 If you’ve never written a Visual Studio extension before, you should find more information about these features and at Starting to Develop Visual Studio Extensions.